vulnerability and chronic illness

 We Call Ourselves Warriors

 Chronic illness is fraught with imagery of battles that might be won or at least an enemy that could be held at bay.
-We call ourselves Warriors in the fight for big and little things in our lives, especially access to care.
+We call ourselves warriors in the fight for big and little things, especially access to care.
 This rubs against a faith that bids us to surrender to the will of God and His perfect plan, knowing that might include long-term suffering and even death for His glory.
 My mind and spirit are confused and fatigued by both.

 I just want to lie down.

-I didn’t prepare to FedEx twenty pages of notes and reports and the discs of Delaney’s scans for the neurosurgeon in New York.
+I didn’t prepare the twenty pages of notes and reports and the discs of Delaney’s scans to FedEx to the neurosurgeon in New York.

-I didn’t make the pasta dish I promised the girls I would.
-I texted Dan and told him I simply cannot pick the girls up from school even though it’s his gym day.
+I didn’t make the pasta dish I had promised the girls.
+I texted Dan and told him I simply could not pick the girls up from school even though it was his gym day.

 Whisper of Truth